mcserversoft/documentation/docs/faq.md

 ![Screenshot of failed to set performance counters dialog](assets/screenshots/dialog_performance_counters.png)

 Your performance counters are corrupt.
 Mcss can automatically do this for you.
+Click "Yes" to fix it.

 In case you want to do this manually: